git/git.github.io/rev_news/drafts/edition-19.md

 The questions were prepared with the help of Eric Wong and Andrew Adrill;
-the [[RFC] Proposed questions for "Git User's Survey 2016"](http://public-inbox.org/git/91a2ffbe-a73b-fbb9-96da-9aea4d439e5a@gmail.com/t/) thread and its subthreads was posted to solicite feedback.
+the [[RFC] Proposed questions for "Git User's Survey 2016"](http://public-inbox.org/git/91a2ffbe-a73b-fbb9-96da-9aea4d439e5a@gmail.com/t/) thread and its sub-threads was posted to solicit feedback.

 The survey was announced first on Git mailing list in [[ANNOUNCE] Git User's Survey 2016](http://public-inbox.org/git/de39c03d-e84e-8e45-69cb-a2e01fd25df2@gmail.com/) thread.